Adult Content Notice

 That’s not bad jiggle for 1953, the British Board of Censors be damned.

-One Response to “The four-sided triangle”
+One thought on “The four-sided triangle”